UNDP seeking unprecedented COVID-19 support for vulnerable countries

 New York – The growing COVID-19 crisis threatens to disproportionately hit developing countries, not only as a health crisis in the short term but as a devastating social and economic crisis over the months and years to come.

-Income losses are expected to exceed $220 billion in developing countries.
+Income losses are expected to exceed $220 billion in developing countries, and nearly half of all jobs in Africa could be lost.
 With an estimated 55 per cent of the global population having no access to social protection, these losses will reverberate across societies, impacting education, human rights and, in the most severe cases, basic food security and nutrition.

 Under-resourced hospitals and fragile health systems are likely to be overwhelmed.
 This may be further exacerbated by a spike in cases, as up to 75 per cent of people in least developed countries lack access to soap and water.